Alex-q-z/alex-q-z.github.io/_pages/about.md

 Hi there!
 I am a junior undergraduate student at the University of Chicago studying Mathematics and Computer Science.
 Currently, I am working with Prof. Junchen Jiang on video analytics and networked systems.
 My research interests lie broadly in systems and networking.
 Some of my recent work focuses on <br />
 - System Support for Video Analytics [DDS, SIGCOMM'20]
-- Machine Learning Systems
+- Edge Computing
-- Edge Computing Systems
+- Video Codec Design

-- Customized Video Codec Design
+I will be applying to Computer Science PhD programs in Autumn 2021.

 ## Recent News
 **[May 2020]** Our DDS paper has been accepted and is to appear in **SIGCOMM 2020**.<br />